 Gambling is a fun and exciting pastime so let's keep it that way!

-The majority of people have a great time gambling and do so responsibly, unfortunately, for a small number of people, gambling can become a problem.
+The majority of people have a great time gambling and do so safely, unfortunately, for a small number of people, gambling can become a problem.
 If you feel that you are no longer gambling for fun, or you just wish to obtain more information about the help available to you or your loved ones, then over the next few pages, we at Sporting Index, can help show you the way.

 You can scroll down through the pages to find, among other things, advice, links to helpful websites and ways to evaluate your gambling, or that of a friend or family member.
 Alternatively, you can click on the headings below to navigate straight to what you are looking for.